DavidJDallas/DDIANotes/Chapter3.md

 <h3> Hash Indexes </h3>

+Pros
+- Very quick, very simple.
+- Amazing for exact key lookups (O(1)).

+Cons
-Very quick, very simple.
-Not efficient for queries using ranges of values, but amazing for exact key lookups (O(1) for exact key lookups)
+- Not efficient for queries using ranges of values.
+- Hash map needs to be stored in memory (NOT on disk)

 <h3> SSTables and LSM-Trees </h3>

+Building on from hash indexes - this solves the problem in hash indexes of the inefficiency for queries over ranges of values.
+Each file segment is now in sorted order.

+The general conceptual idea is: save up a bunch of records in memory, and then write to a file segment in sorted order.
+In batches.

 Optimised for write-operations.
 Actually sort-of inverts the classical trade off that we see in indexes: faster reads for more write overheads.
 This maximises write-speed, at the expense of read-speed.

+- uses a bloom filter, a way to make hash collisions far less likely (^7 power less likely, I think).

 Used by databases like Cassandra